mnot/I-D/stakeholder-rights/draft.md

 > In case of conflict, consider users over authors over implementors over specifiers over theoretical purity.
 In other words costs or difficulties to the user should be given more weight than costs to authors; which in turn should be given more weight than costs to implementors; which should be given more weight than costs to authors of the spec itself, which should be given more weight than those proposing changes for theoretical reasons alone.
 Of course, it is preferred to make things better for multiple constituencies at once.

 Note how the relative priority of constituents is explicit; this is intentional and encouraged.
-Some constituents -- especially end users -- can withdraw their support when their rights are not respected, leading to a failed effort.

 Likewise, the responsibilities of, or expectations upon, constituents can vary greatly.
 For example, end users of Web browsers cannot be reasonably expected to make informed decisions about security, and therefore design decisions there are biased towards default security.
-When applicable, the expectations upon a constituent SHOULD be documented.
+When applicable, the expectations upon a constituency SHOULD be documented.

 Extensions to existing standards MUST document how they interact with the extended standard's constituents.
 If the extended standard's constituents are not yet documented, the extension MAY